aws-samples/appsync-refarch-realtime/README.md

    Wait for the provisioning to complete.
 Once done, a `src/aws-exports.js` file with the resources information is created.

+5. Edit the following command and add your **free for non-commercial use** TMDb API Key (refer to Prerequisites) on line 5:

+    ```bash
+    export TMDB_API_KEY=<YOUR TMDB API KEY HERE>
+    ```
+    **IMPORTANT**: This is a public and free API for a sample application that demonstrates different real-time use cases for unauthenticated/public users.
+In production scenarios secure API Keys or other important service credentials with [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) or [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) for increased security.
+The current approach will use [Environment Variables](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) in AWS Lambda, DO NOT add API keys directly in your code.

-5. Execute the following commands in a shell terminal to set up some environment variables as well as configure IAM authentication:
+6. Execute the following commands in a shell terminal to set up additional environment variables as well as configure IAM authentication:

     ```bash
     export AWS_REGION=$(jq -r '.providers.awscloudformation.Region' amplify/#current-cloud-backend/amplify-meta.json)